 7. Sled Dog Races

 Speaking of your furry friend, mark your calendars for the Sled Dog Races held each February by the Lakes Region Sled Dog Club.
-This year the event takes place on Feb.
-17, 18, and 19 at Opechee State Forest.
+This year, the event occurs on February 16, 17, and 18, 2024 at Opechee State Forest.

 8. White Water Rafting